lynnjm7/licenses/README.md

   * `{{ date }}` := the date of the license (typically just a provided year)
   * `{{ project }}` := the name of the project

+# File Headers
+We currently do not support file headers for licenses in licensify.
+Because of this, we do not provide a set of headers.
+However, the tool is designed to expandable in both features and licenses so adding this feature and these license snippets should be pretty easy.

 # License
 This set of templates is under the MIT license.
 See LICENSE for more details.
 This may change in the future.